cpence/rletters/README.md

 -   Text stemming ("evolution" matching "evolutionary" or "evolutionist")
 -   Fuzzy matching (matching words similar to the requested term)
 -   Proximity searching (two terms within N words of one another)

-### Text analysis ###

-RLetters allows users to save the results of a given search as a "dataset."
-This produces a saved record that users can return to later in order to perform text analysis tasks.

-While text analysis tasks are a current area of active development in RLetters, currently the following are available:

--   Compute term frequency information
--   Graph dataset by year
--   Extract references to proper names (locations, people, organizations)
--   Export dataset as citations in a variety of formats

 ### Support for web and library standards ###